 On May 24, 2018, the Company completed the sale of its 91 Hartwell Avenue property located in Lexington, Massachusetts for a gross sale price of approximately \$22.2 million.
 Net cash proceeds totaled approximately \$21.7 million, resulting in a gain on sale of real estate totaling approximately \$15.5 million for Boston Properties, Inc. and approximately \$15.9 million for Boston Properties Limited Partnership.
 91 Hartwell Avenue is an approximately 119,000 net rentable square foot Class A office property.
-91 Hartwell Avenue contributed approximately \$0.1 million and \$0.3 million of net income to the Company for the period from April 1, 2018 through May 23, 2018 and the period from January 1, 2018 through May 23, 2018, respectively, and contributed approximately \$0.1 million and \$0.3 million of net income to the Company for the three and six months ended June 30, 2017, respectively.
+91 Hartwell Avenue contributed approximately \$0.1 million and \$0.3 million of net income to the Company for the period from April 1, 2018 through May 23, 2018, respectively, and contributed approximately \$0.1 million and \$0.3 million of net income to the Company for the three and six months ended June 30, 2017, respectively.